 For Immediate Release Contact: Jim Morrell

-Washington, DC – The U.S. mailing industry today expressed alarm about the rapidly deteriorating fiscal condition of the U.S. Postal Service after the USPS announced losses totaling $5.1 billion in Fiscal Year 2011.
-The Coalition for a 21st Century Postal Service, a coalition of businesses and associations representing not only mailers of every kind, but suppliers from the paper, printing and technology industries, urged Congress to continue moving forward with efforts to reform the agency.
+Washington, DC – The U.S. mailing industry expressed great concern today with the news that the U.S. Postal Service lost $3.1 billion in the 3nd quarter of Fiscal Year 2011.
+The Coalition for a 21st Century Postal Service, a coalition of businesses and industries tied to the mailing industry, urged Congress to take swift action and enact bold reforms of the Postal Service.

 In 2009, the mailing industry generated $1.1 trillion in economic activity, representing over 7 percent of our national GDP.

 The Postal Service is self-sustaining, relying on user fees, i.e., postage, to support itself; but it is encumbered with an outdated operating structure and debilitating labor contracts, while being saddled with expensive, mandated over-payments into government retiree funds.
 The Coalition is calling for Congress to enact reforms that include short-term steps to maintain the Postal Service’s solvency, and longer term steps to ensure it can be an effective medium of commerce and communications for the 21st Century.

 Home | About the Coalition | Industry & Postal Statistics | Testimony & Other Documents | Congressional Bills | Newsroom | Take Action | Join the Coalition | Contact Us

 Copyright © 2012 Coalition for a 21st Century Postal Service